Is Halloween a old Roman tradition

 Halloween and the pumpkin are forever linked

-The pumpkin (zucca) came to Europe in the 16th century, probably as a seed that was brought over by sailors from South America.
-In Italy the pumpkin was grown in the Po Valley from the 18th century onwards, but it is likely that the pumpkin was already known in the time of the Gonzaga's (16th century), as evidenced by the 17th-century work of Bartolomeo Stefani ("The Art of Good Cooking," 1662), chef at the court of this ruling family of Mantua.
-Besides we find pumpkins with similar characteristics (rounded fruit, flattened, with the typical lateral grooves) appearing in several frescoes, starting from the sixteenth century (Vincenzo Campi, The fruit seller around 1580, oil on canvas, Milan, Pinacoteca di Brera).
+The pumpkin (zucca) arrived in Europe in the 16th century, probably as a seed brought by sailors from South America.
+In Italy, the pumpkin was cultivated in the Po Valley from the 16th century onwards, but it is likely that the pumpkin was already known in the time of the Gonzaga (16th century), as attested by the 17th century work of Bartolomeo Stefani ("The Art of Good Cooking", 1662), cook at the court of this ruling family from Mantua.
+In addition, pumpkins with similar characteristics (round, flattened fruit with the typical lateral grooves) appear in several frescoes dating from the 16th century (Vincenzo Campi, The Fruit Seller around 1580, oil on canvas, Milan, Pinacoteca di Brera).

 Halloween is a great time for pumpkin tortelli

-Initially, people saw the zucca as animals fodder and the poorest of the poor ate it as well; it was certainly not a part of Halloween at that time.
-Later, due to famine that struck Europe year after year were people of all ranks graciously grateful for the pumpkin which was a nutritious alternative thanks to its low production costs and high yield.
+Initially, the zucca was considered animal fodder and even the poorest of the poor ate it; it was certainly not part of Halloween then.
+Later, due to the famines that struck Europe year after year, people of all classes were grateful for the pumpkin, which was a nutritious alternative, given that it cost little to produce and yielded so much.

 The pumpkin fields of Mantua

 The use of pumpkin in cooking became popular as a stuffing for tortelli (as evidenced by the recipe for cappellacci, a stuffed pasta from Ferrara, which appears in the 1584 recipe book of Giovanni Battista Rossetti, cook at the court of Este, "neighbors" of the Gonzagas).
 Out of a peasant economy emerged a nutritious dish that quickly spread throughout northern Italy following the ancient tradition of stuffed pasta.
-Today it is popular as a dish on Halloween, due to its sweet taste, children love it.
+Today it is a popular dish for Halloween.
+Children love it for its sweet taste.

 The Pumpkin of Mantua